NVlabs/FPSci/docs/general_config.md

 |`reticleColor`         |`Array<Color4>` |Provides a range of colors over which to set the reticle color as an `Array` w/ 2 elements (min, max)|
 |`reticleChangeTime`    |`float`         |Provides the time (in seconds) for the reticle to change color and/or size following a shot          |

-Note that when these values are specified at the experiment or session level the `allowReticleChange` property of the [menu configuration](#menu-config) should be set to `false` as user changes to the reticle will not apply.
+Note that when these values are specified at the experiment, session, or trial level the `allowReticleChange` property of the [menu configuration](#menu-config) can still be set to `true` but only fields *not* specified in the experiment/session/trial will be displayed as editable in the user menu.
+If all config is specified in by the experiment then the reticle pane/preview is not shown in the user menu.

 ### Weapon Cooldown
 | Parameter Name        |Units| Description                                                                             |